 Dried hibiscus flowers, also known as rosella or roselle, have an intense and complex perfume, similar to cranberries.
-Dried hibiscus flowers are most commonly steeped in hot water and drunk like tea, thought to be high in antioxidants, and to help lower blood pressure.
+Dried hibiscus flowers are most commonly steeped in just-boiled water and drunk like tea, thought to be high in antioxidants, and to help lower blood pressure.

 Hibiscus flowers really come to life when used as a dessert or cocktail ingredient.
-Infuse in water or sugar syrup, discard the flowers, and use the perfumed liquid in sorbets, jellies, or mixed with sparkling wine for summery, floral fizzes.
+Infuse in boiling water or sugar syrup, discard the flowers, and use the perfumed liquid in sorbets, jellies, or mixed with sparkling wine for summery, floral fizzes.

-May contain traces of nuts.
+Ingredients: dried hibiscus flowers.
+May contain traces of peanuts.

-|Standard UK Delivery ?||£3.50 or free when you spend £35|
+|Standard - Hermes ?||£3.50 or free when you spend £35|

-|Express Delivery ?||£6.95 or free when you spend £75|
+|Express - DHL ?||£6.95 or free when you spend £75|

-|Next day by 12pm ?||£9.95|
+|Next working day by 12pm - Parcelforce ?||£9.95|